DouniaBK/earth-hammam/README.md

 **Warning**: warns the user if they for example need to fill in the form properly.
 **Error**: let the user know that an error has happened for example removing an item from the bag.

+### Emails:
+1. Order Confirmation Emails: once an order has been submitted, the user receives an email with the order history.
+2. Treatment Gift Card Emails: If the shopper has ordered a Treatment Gift Card, an email with the treatment order is generated and sent.
+3. Newsletter Emails: The admin sends an email to all active subscribers.
+4. Email Confirmation: with Django-Allauth package, the user receives an email to confirm account registrations.

 ### Error Pages:
 * 400 Error page appears when the server can not or will not process the request due to something that is perceived to be a client error
 * 403 Error page appears when the user does not have the necessary permissions to access the wanted page